NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/troubleshooting.md

 # Troubleshoot CASB integrations

-Cloudflare CASB detects when integrations are unhealthy or outdated.
+Khulnasoft CASB detects when integrations are unhealthy or outdated.

 Common integration issues include changes to SaaS app configurations, user access, or permission scope.
 Integrations may need to be updated to support new features or permissions.